 Fewer Affluent Households Invested In Luxuries For Their Home Last Year, But Those Who Made Purchases Invested Significantly More

-Unity Marketing's new Home Luxury Report details major changes in purchase of home luxuries and how marketers should respond.
+Unity Marketing's new Home Luxury Report details major changes in purchase of home luxuries and how marketers should respond

 In the category of home luxuries -- items for one's home, like art and antiques, garden and outdoor items, and linens and bedding -- 2009 was a rocky year.
 Far fewer affluent consumers purchased items from this category, finds the new Home Luxury Report 2010 from Unity Marketing.
 However, those who made purchases spent on average 50 percent more than they spent on luxuries for their home in 2008.